JosefNemec/Playnite/doc/tutorials/extensions/libraryPlugins.md

 Capabilities
 ---------------------

-If you want to provide extra features for specific library integration, like ability to close third party client after the game is close, then implemented `Capabilities` property that represents [LibraryPluginCapabilities](xref:Playnite.SDK.Plugins.LibraryPluginCapabilities).
+If you want to provide extra features for specific library integration, like ability to close third party client after the game is close, then implement `Properties` property on your plugin class that represents [LibraryPluginProperties](xref:Playnite.SDK.Plugins.LibraryPluginProperties).

-### Supported capabilities
+### Supported properties

 | Capability | Description |
 | -- | -- |